 In CVT MPPT, the maximum output power points (A, B, C, D, E points in Figure 2) under different sunshine intensities can be approximated as a straight line U = U* = const in engineering.
 That is to say, as long as the photovoltaic array keeps its output voltage at U*=const during the operation of the solar water pump system, it can ensure that the photovoltaic array has the maximum power output under the current sunshine.

-Using solar variable frequency drive to drive solar water pump to realize CVT MPPT control is actually based on feedback control principle.
-Under different sunshine intensity, the speed of motor pump (i.e. load size) is adjusted by changing the output frequency of the solar pump inverter, so as to stabilize the output voltage of photovoltaic array.
+Using solar variable frequency drive to drive solar water pump to realize CVT MPPT control is based on the feedback control principle.
+Under different sunshine intensities, the speed of the motor pump (i.e. load size) is adjusted by changing the output frequency of the solar pump inverter, to stabilize the output voltage of the photovoltaic array.
 The control principle is shown in Figure 3.

 Fig. 3 System control schematic diagram

-Fig. 3: U* is the given value of PI regulator and also the given instruction voltage of CVT.
-Udc is the actual output voltage of photovoltaic array and also the DC side voltage of solar pump inverter.
-Fset is the given value of solar pump inverter.
-Idc is the output current of photovoltaic array and also the DC side current of solar pump inverter.
+Fig. 3: U* is the given value of the PI regulator and also the given instruction voltage of CVT.
+Udc is the actual output voltage of the photovoltaic array and also the DC side voltage of the solar pump inverter.
+Fset is the given value of the solar pump inverter.
+Idc is the output current of the photovoltaic array and also the DC side current of the solar pump inverter.

 Solar pump system is one of the most characteristic application fields in solar PV applications.
-Inverter.com sales DC/AC single phase solar pump inverter and three phase solar pump inverter with favorable prices, power capacity from 1/2 hp, 1 hp2 hp to 50 hp, widely used in solar water pump system.
-The system is simple in composition and easy to debug, and requires no special sampling unit and protection unit (They are all realized by the internal functions of the solar pump inverter), can realize full-automatic control, suitable for use in some remote and dry areas.
+Inverter.com sells DC/AC single-phase solar pump inverters and three phase solar pump inverters with favorable prices, power capacity from 1/2hp 0.4kw, 1hp 0.75kw, 2hp 1.5kw to 50hp 37kw, widely used in solar water pump systems.
+The system is simple in composition and easy to debug, and requires no special sampling unit and protection unit (They are all realized by the internal functions of the solar pump inverter), can realize full-automatic control, is suitable for use in some remote and dry areas.